aerogear/graphback/docs/plugins/graphback-client.md

 apolloClient.mutate(createUserQuery)
 ```

-Plugin allows to create files in many formats to suit needs of your application.
+Plugin allows to create files in many formats to suit the needs of your application.

 Please refer to ts-apollo-fullstack app for fully functional example:
 https://github.com/aerogear/graphback/tree/master/templates/ts-apollo-fullstack